ReynoldsCahoon/unitscan-wallcraft/README.md

 Zone targets will be reloaded 90 seconds after you have found a target (to re-detect roaming targets).

 Unitscan will alert you of NPC targets that you can attack and are alive.

 You will always be alerted for player targets regardless.

 Targets added by the /unitscan command will be removed from active scan targets after they are found.

+**Unitscan will pause scanning when in combat or when auto attack, auto shoot and wanding are active.**

 You can move the unitscan frame by holding ctrl and dragging.